tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--1.1-_getting_started.md

 There's no need to change the Text Editor right now.
 </blockquote>

-Enter `print('Hello, World!')` into the text editor (Figure 1.1.8).
-Then, run the script using **Alt-P** (or clicking the *▶* button).
+Enter `print('Hello, World!')` into the text editor (Figure 1.1.8); then run the script using **Alt-P** (or clicking the *▶* button).
 The terminal should display a `Hello, World!`.

 <figure>
   <img src="{{ site.url }}/img/bcc01/getting-started-run-script.png" class="fullwidth" />
   <figcaption>Figure 1.1.8: The terminal displays <code>Hello, World!</code> when you run the script</figcaption>
 </figure>

 Excellent!
-You've got a working Blender script.
-You'll use the terminal to monitor print statements and errors.
+You've got a working Blender script, with a terminal window to monitor print statements and errors.

 Just above where you entered `print('Hello, World!')`, there's a link to access a *Text* menu.
 Use the *Save As...* option to save the script as *hello_world.py*.